 Around the world, 815 million people regularly go to bed hungry, according to a report from the United Nations food agencies.
-The State of Food Insecurity and Nutrition in the World 2017 — released by the Food and Agriculture Organization (FAO), the World Food Program (WFP), and the International Fund for Agricultural Development — reports that despite overall improvements in food security, some areas of the world are lagging behind in providing adequate nutrition for healthy development.
+The State of Food Insecurity and Nutrition in the World 2017 — released by the Food and Agriculture Organization, the World Food Programme, and the International Fund for Agricultural Development — reports that despite overall improvements in food security, some areas of the world are lagging behind in providing adequate nutrition for healthy development.

 Here’s what you should know about global hunger and nutrition:

-1. 1 of every 10 people around the world experience chronic hunger.
+1. 1 in 10 people around the world experience chronic hunger.

 2. There’s still a chance to achieve the Sustainable Development Goal for hunger.